Insoft-UK/piXfont/README.md

   -H <value>         Horizontal spacing in pixels between glyphs.
   -V <value>         Vertical spacing in pixels between glyphs.
   -F                 Use fixed glyph width.
-  -ppl               Generate PPL code (not required for .h files).
+  -2x                2x glyphs when generating a glyph atlas.
+  -3x                3x glyphs when generating a glyph atlas.
+  -4x                4x glyphs when generating a glyph atlas.
-  -i <value>         The color index used to represent a pixel in a glyph when
+  -i <value>         The color index used to represent a pixel in a glyph when using
-                     using a non-monochrome image.
+                     a non-monochrome image, for monochrome image value is 0 or 1.
   -v                 Enable verbose output for detailed processing information.

 Verbose Flags: